azelastine nasal (cont.)

-FDA pregnancy category C. It is not known whether azelastine nasal is harmful to an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant during treatment.
+FDA pregnancy category C. It is not known whether azelastine will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 It is not known whether azelastine passes into breast milk or if it could harm a nursing baby.
-Do not use azelastine nasal without telling your doctor if you are breast-feeding a baby.
+Do not use this medication without telling your doctor if you are breast-feeding a baby.

 Azelastine nasal should not be given to a child younger than 5 years old.

 How should I use azelastine nasal (Astelin, Astepro)?